Likinesh/HealNow-Next/README.md

 ### 👩‍⚕️ User Features
 - Role-based access for **patients** and **doctors**
 - Browse available doctors and their specialties
-- Schedule, reschedule, or cancel appointments
+- Schedule or cancel appointments
 - Join **secure video consultations** directly from the app
-- Receive appointment confirmation and reminders
+- Receive appointment confirmation

 ### ⚙️ Technical Features
 - Real-time video/audio calling via **Vonage Video API**
-- **Next.js 13+ App Router** for SSR and optimized routing
+- **Next.js 13+** for SSR and optimized routing
 - **Prisma ORM** for type-safe database access
-- **Tailwind CSS** + **shadcn/ui** for modern and responsive UI
+- **Shadcn/ui** for modern and responsive UI
-- Authentication & Authorization (JWT / NextAuth)
 - Fully modular and scalable architecture
 - RESTful API integration for backend services